 A student receiving an excused absence shall have the opportunity to make up missed schoolwork and not have his or her class grades adversely affected for lack of class attendance or class participation due to the excused absence.
 A student returning to school after an excused absence or suspension may request makeup work within three school days of his or her return to each class.
 The student will have the number of school days of the absence or suspension plus one school day from the time he or she receives the make-up work to complete the work and submit it to the teacher.

-The local School-Based Decision Making (SBDM)

-Council or, if none exists, the principal, with input from teachers and parents, shall establish rules regarding make-up work for unexcused absences other than suspensions.
+ECE students will follow IEP recommendations during this process.
+The local School-Based Decision Making (SBDM) Council or, if none exists, the principal, with input from teachers and parents, shall establish rules regarding make-up work for unexcused absences other than suspensions.